 “Adoptive mother,” she corrected.
-Tildy saw a smile being restrained at the corners of his mouth and she sighed.
+She saw a smile being restrained at the corners of his mouth and she sighed.
 “Tildenethia is a beautiful and pungent flower, much like the baby she found sleeping in the bushes twelve years ago,” she recited in a monotone.
 She rolled her eyes and began to walk away.
+“I go by ‘Tildy’.”

 Fietha clearly saw her eyeroll, but he was enjoying himself.
 He caught up to her and said, “Ah, but I see you are at an age where a parent’s jokes become wearisome!”
-Fietha laughed, the bright and infectious kind that always caused others to laugh along.
-As Tildy joined in, he added, “Fine, I will call you Tildy as you so often request.
-But I seem to remember you had other names by which you wanted to be known.
+He laughed, the bright and infectious kind that always caused others to laugh along.
+As she joined in, he added, “Fine, and I will call you ‘Tildy’ as you so often request.
+But I do remember you had other names by which you wanted to be addressed.
 Several, in fact.”

-Normally, Tildy would have dismissed his jest, but it reminded her of something she’d been meaning to tell her friend.
+Normally, Tildy would have dismissed his teasing, but it reminded her of something she’d been meaning to tell her friend.
 “Fietha, listen, I think I’ve chosen my last name,” she blurted as she stopped.
-She’d put much thought into this, but had been unable to discuss it with anyone yet.
+She’d put much thought into this but had been unable to discuss it with anyone yet.
 For all her wisdom, the witch didn’t understand Tildy’s need.

 “Well, yes.”
 Tildy frowned, suspecting that she was about to lose control of the conversation with her sharp-tongued friend.

 “Silverwing?”
 Fietha was the only other person who knew about her wings.